Pirates vs. Giants Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has put up 43 hits with six doubles, eight home runs and 25 walks.
+- Andrew McCutchen has 44 hits with six doubles, eight home runs and 26 walks.
 He has driven in 20 runs with five stolen bases.

 McCutchen Recent Games